Dried Gochugaru pods with one broken-open pepper showing seeds

 • Heat tier: Hot (10K-100K SHU)

-Gochugaru (C. annuum) is produced from elongated Korean red peppers that are sun-dried whole, then seeded and ground to varying textures - from coarse flakes to fine powder.
+Gochugaru (C. annuum) is produced from elongated Korean red peppers that are sun-dried whole, then seeded and ground to varying textures, from coarse flakes to fine powder.
 The drying method matters enormously.
 Sun-dried gochugaru develops a characteristic sweetness and mild smokiness that oven-dried versions simply don't replicate.

 Heat sits between 1,500 and 10,000 SHU, roughly comparable to a Fresno's cultivation-dependent heat range - meaning the spice level varies by batch and brand.
 At the milder end, it's barely warmer than a strong paprika.
 At the upper range, it has real presence without overwhelming.

 Color is one of gochugaru's most prized qualities.
 That vivid scarlet-orange hue transfers directly into kimchi, tteokbokki, and gochujang, making dishes visually striking.
-Flavor-wise, expect sun-dried tomato-like sweetness layered with mild earthiness and a clean, lingering warmth - nothing like the sharp bite of gochugaru's moderate-heat dried flake form.
+Flavor-wise, expect sun-dried tomato-like sweetness layered with mild earthiness and a clean, lingering warmth, nothing like the sharp bite of gochugaru's moderate-heat dried flake form.
 It belongs to the broader the broader C. annuum family alongside paprika, jalapeños, and cayenne.

 Peppers arrived in Korea via Portuguese traders around the late 16th century, likely through Japan following the Imjin War (1592-1598).
 Before that, Korean cuisine relied on black pepper, mustard, and ginger for heat.

 The adoption was rapid and widely adopted.
 Within a century, red pepper had become central to Korean food culture, fundamentally reshaping dishes that had existed for centuries.
-Kimchi as most people recognize it today - bright red, fermented, fiery - only became possible after gochugaru entered the pantry.
+Kimchi as most people recognize it today, bright red, fermented, fiery, only became possible after gochugaru entered the pantry.

 Korean farmers developed specific elongated pepper varieties suited to sun-drying, selecting for the sweet-smoky flavor profile now synonymous with the ingredient.
 The Korean pepper-growing tradition refined these varieties over generations, producing regional differences in heat and color that persist today.
 Gochugaru remains one of the most consumed spices in Korea by volume.

-How Hot is Gochugaru?
-Heat Level & Flavor
+Just How Hot is Gochugaru?

 Heat Position on the Scoville Scale